uwidea/UW-IDEA_AnalogTestCases/AMS_KGD/TempSensor/Testbench/README.md

-To test the temperature sensor, one DC voltage for supply can be from 1.0 to 1.2V, a 32MHz pulse signal with 50% duty cycle for the clock, and one pulse signal for the preset signal are needed.
-The 9-bit digital output is input to an ideal DAC to convert it to the decimal numbers.
+To test the temperature sensor, one DC voltage for supply from 1.0 to 1.2V, a 32MHz pulse signal with 50% duty cycle for the clock, and one pulse signal for presetting the sensor are needed.
+The 9-bit digital output is input to an ideal DAC to convert it to decimal numbers.
 The pin information is summarized in the table below.

 | Pin Name | Input/Output | Specification|